prathwik0/python-project-sem3/README.md

 - Giga Chad

 ## Installing the libraries
-To install all the dependencies for this project, run the following:
+To install all the dependencies for this project, run the following:</br>
     "pip install ."